ansys/pyfluent/doc/source/user_guide/journal.rst

   * Calls made in the Scheme programming language are not written to journal.

 #. **Fluent GUI actions**.
-  * Commands invoked through Fluent guided workflow GUIs are written to journal.
+  * Guided workflow commands invoked through the GUI are written to journal.
 This includes meshing workflows actions in the meshing mode GUI.
   * Commands invoked through the preferences panel in either meshing or solution mode are written to journal.
   * Other commands invoked through the solution mode GUI are not written to journal.
 To journal based on solution mode GUI actions, use the Fluent Web UI.